modrill/CSCI3100/README.md

 # BuyZu

-This is GroupE's software engineering project for CSCI3100.The project Buyzu is a powerful online shopping platform.
+This is GroupE7's software engineering project for CSCI3100.The project Buyzu is a powerful online shopping platform.

 # Features